project-akri/akri-on-krustlet/demo-krustlet.md

 # Akri and Krustlet integration demo
-This is a demo to showcase the usage of Akri discovered devices into a WebAssembly application running on Krustlet.
+This is a demo to showcase the usage of Akri discovered devices by a WebAssembly application running on Krustlet.

-The architecture we are achieving at the end is shown above, a local running Akri Agent will communicate with Krustlet device plugin and allow the creation of the resources discovered by the Wasi Discovery Handler.
+The architecture we are achieving at the end is shown below, a local running Akri Agent will communicate with Krustlet device plugin and allow the creation of the resources discovered by the Wasi Discovery Handler.

 <img src="./KrustletUsingAkriDevicesDesign.png" alt="Krustlet integration architecture" style="padding-bottom: 10px padding-top: 10px;
 margin-right: auto; display: block; margin-left: auto;"/>

 ## Start your kubernetes cluster

-For this demo we are using microk8s, but feel free to use any of your choice, krustlet has documentation for most of them [here](https://github.com/deislabs/krustlet/tree/main/docs/howto).
+For this demo we are using microk8s, but feel free to use any of your choice, Krustlet has documentation for most of them [here](https://github.com/deislabs/krustlet/tree/main/docs/howto).

-## Start your krustlet node
+## Start your Krustlet node

-For this demo we are using an unreleased version of krustle that enable the device plugin features.
-So we are running krustlet directily from the main branch from GitHub using the command:
+For this demo we are using an unreleased version of Krustlet that enable the device plugin features.
+So we are running Krustlet directly from the main branch from GitHub using the command:

 ```
 KRUSTLET_NODE_IP=127.0.13.1 \